This Discussion channel is currently closed.

 Default_avatar

-eric starnes over 6 years ago
+eric starnes about 7 years ago

 I believe that a modest grid connect fee is acceptable.
 However, some of the fees that coops are charging are excessive.
 In my humble opinion, we should be working to encourage RE.
 I understand that coops are having stress about their funding partly related to the increase of RE, but charging crazy fees is not good public policy.